Ready for a New or Updated Website or Blog? Get your Project Going Today!

 This tutorial is written for the WordPress Classic Editor.

-While some people may think that adding a new post in WordPress is self-explanatory, most newbie WordPress clients can find it a bit overwhelming.
-So I wanted to write a step-by-step DETAILED (with screenshots and everything) tutorial to show the features available of the post editor and get you writing your first blog post in no time!
+While some people may think that adding a new post in WordPress is self-explanatory, but most new WordPress users can find it a bit overwhelming.
+So I wrote this step-by-step DETAILED (with screenshots and everything) tutorial to show the features available in the post editor and get you writing your first blog post in no time!

 3) Add Media: Where you upload and select images or media that go into your post.
 We will go over the Media Uploader in detail below.